Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: I. Introduction

-Recent advances in artificial intelligence (AI) technology have opened a new possibility for robust and fast PR, which can be categorized into two approaches: data-driven and model-driven approaches.
-For the data-driven approach, a deep neural network (DNN) is used as a black box to solve an application-specific mapping, and the mapping is learned from a large amount of data without exploiting mathematical description \cite{Kappeler-ICIP2017,Rivenson-2018}.
-For example, ptychography DNNs \cite{Kappeler-ICIP2017} learn to combine a stack of low-resolution band-pass-filtered images to form a high-resolution image, and holography DNNs \cite{Rivenson-2018} learn to remove the twin-image component from a hologram.
-Despite providing unprecedented performance gains, the future development and practical deployment of such DNNs are hindered by their black box nature, such as lack of interpretability, need for huge training sets, and unpredictability in new tasks.
-On the other hand, model-driven approaches construct the network topology based on the domain knowledge.
-In particular, deep unfolding (or unrolling) \cite{Metzler-arXiv2018,Diamond-arXiv2017,Monga-19ArXiV,He-19WC} provides a concrete and systematic connection between DNNs and iterative algorithms from the domain knowledge.
-For example, in \cite{Metzler-arXiv2018}, a neural network is used as a regularizer in an iterative PR process.
-In \cite{Diamond-arXiv2017}, a classical iterative algorithm with learned a prior is used to solve inverse problems in imaging.
-Deep unfolding has also been successfully used in other fields, such as signal processing \cite{Monga-19ArXiV} and wireless communications \cite{Samuel-SPAWC2017,He-19WC,Alexios-arXiv2019}.
+Recent advances in artificial intelligence (AI) technology have opened a new possibility for robust and fast PR and can be categorized into two approaches: data-driven and model-driven approaches.
+For the data-driven approach, a deep neural network (DNN) is used as a black box to solve an application-specific mapping, and the mapping is learned from a large amount of data without exploiting mathematical description \cite{Kappeler-ICIP2017,Rivenson-2018,Hand-18ArXiv,Tayal-20ArXiv,Tayal-20NeurIPS}.
+Despite providing unprecedented performance gains, the future development and practical deployment of such DNNs are hindered by their black-box nature, such as lack of interpretability, need for huge training sets, and unpredictability in new tasks.
+For the model-driven approach, a network topology is constructed on the basis of domain knowledge.
+For example, deep unfolding (or unrolling) \cite{Metzler-arXiv2018,He-19WC,Gregor-10ICML,He-19WC,He-20TSP,Goutay-arXiv2020,Monga-19ArXiV,Adler-TMI2018,Li-TCI2020,Diamond-arXiv2017,Metzler-ICNPS2017,Ryu-arXiv19,Zhang-2020,Hyder-20ECCV,Wei-20ICML,Ito-19TSP,Naimipour-Arxiv20,Wang-SPL20} provides a concrete and systematic connection between DNNs and iterative algorithms.
+Deep unfolding basically unwraps an iterative algorithm into multiple layers by using an accessible algorithm as an initialization step, and replacing partial functions with DNNs.
+According to the level of involved learnable parameters (from high to low), we may broadly classify the whole spectrum of unfolded algorithms \cite{Monga-19ArXiV,Adler-TMI2018,Li-TCI2020,Diamond-arXiv2017,Metzler-ICNPS2017,Ryu-arXiv19,Zhang-2020,Hyder-20ECCV,Wei-20ICML,Ito-19TSP,Naimipour-Arxiv20,Wang-SPL20} into three types.